101-Ways/serverless-workshop/2_React/README.md

   }
 ```

-*Why do this?* We need to update the render method so we can visually see our component render data that has been fetched from our lamda service.
+*Why do this?* We need to update the render method so we can visually see our component render data that has been fetched from our lambda service.

 You should now be able to see the message, from your lambda, displayed in your browser.